 However, this can work both ways as you could sit around and not get many orders because of the sheer number of people logged in.

 For DoorDash, you can plan out your deliveries according to your schedule by booking them in advance.
-You can schedule deliveries about a week in advance.
+However, you can schedule deliveries about a week in advance.

 You can use the Dash now, an option in areas with lots of orders coming in.
 These areas will light up in red or pink in the app and pay you more than the usual amount.